AdobeDocs/analytics-platform.en/help/analysis-workspace/build-workspace-project/view-density.md

 ---
-description: Learn how to adjust the view density in Analysis Workspace.
+description: Learn how to adjust the view density of your project in Analysis Workspace.
 title: View Density
 feature: Workspace Basics
 exl-id: b02672e2-0728-472b-97fe-14637ab1c2df